jperryhouts/AlertWildfire/firecam/README.md

 It first extracts those cropped/shifted/mirrored segments of the positive training examples, and saves them into a new directory.
 It then uses the [make_training_data_eplorer.sh](./make_training_data_explorer.sh) script to generate browsable HTML pages for verifying that the preprocessing steps were executed correctly.

 The preprocessed data can be viewed in [training/non_smoke.html](https://htmlpreview.github.io/?https://raw.githubusercontent.com/jperryhouts/AlertWildfire/main/firecam/training/non_smoke.html) and [training/smoke_cropped.html](https://htmlpreview.github.io/?https://raw.githubusercontent.com/jperryhouts/AlertWildfire/main/firecam/training/smoke_cropped.html).

+## EDA

+One thing that stands out to me in this dataset is how similar many of the training examples are.
+Considering it's ridiculously easy to get non-smoke negative example imagery, it might be worth doing some sort of clustering analysis on the negative examples to prune down the number of near-duplicate examples and replace them with more varied example imagery.